aramis-lab/clinica/docs/Converters/OASIS3TOBIDS.md

 be more efficient than download through your web browser.
 6. After download completion, ensure that the ``OASIS3_data_files`` files are found in a different directory, which will be your ``CLINICAL_DATA_DIRECTORY``.

+!!! warning
+    In previous versions of clinica (<`v0.12.0`) we used the "ADRC" metadata file which contained slightly different values for the Age at Entry parameter.
+This might explain slight differences in your results if you try to compare a OASIS3 dataset metadata based on age then versus now.

 #### TAU PET Imaging
 Historically, the Tau PET scans for the OASIS3 longitudinal belonged to a different